mkruisbrink/mkruisbrink.github.io/_stack/make.md

 ---
-title: "Make: No Coding Automated Workflows"
+title: "Make: Build (No Coding) Automated Workflows"
 excerpt: "Create custom workflows and automate various parts of your business to your heart's content with a visual, no-code builder.
 Seamlessly integrate the tools you use for your business with virtually limitless capacity.
 Explore this powerful automation solution today!"
 header:
   teaser: assets/images/stack/make/make-homepage.jpg